sagredo-dev/autorespond/README.md

   get shipped out, but the message is still processed as usual.
   This is a change from older versions because it didn't make sense before.

+## More info and support
+To find more info and ask for support post a comment in [my blog](https://notes.sagredo.eu/en/qmail-notes-185/autorespond-24.html).